Dani-24/RaceCar/README.md

 ## Additional comments
 This game has been done thanks to [Bullet Physics](https://pybullet.org/wordpress/), [SDL](https://www.libsdl.org/index.php) and [OpenGL](https://www.opengl.org/)

+This game is replayable at any point of the gameplay by going back to title and then starting again.

 ## License
 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check LICENSE for further details.